On this page

 Why it matters

-- Wait for USCIS to process the application and make a decision.
+- Wait for USCIS to process the application and issue a decision.

-- Receive approval or denial notice from USCIS.
+- Receive an approval or denial notice based on the application review.

 Verification